-- There is a wide range of courses in art and design subjects, including National Certificates (NCs), National Qualifications (NQs), Higher National Certificates (HNCs), Higher National Diplomas (HNDs) and degrees.
+- There is a wide range of courses, at different levels, in art and design subjects, including NC, NQ, HNC, HND and degrees.
 Courses in fashion, clothing or textile design or photography or visual merchandising may be particularly relevant.

 - For food photography, you should take a cookery or home economics course first, since you need cooking skills.

 - You do not always need formal qualifications to get onto an NC or NQ, although some courses may require up to 4-5 subjects at National 4 or 5.
 For an HNC or HND you need a minimum of 1-2 Highers or NC or NQ, and for a degree, usually 4 Highers.
 Other subjects may also be specified for particular courses.

 - For art and design courses, you also need to present a portfolio of work.

 - Studying for a relevant Foundation Apprenticeship in S5 and S6, such as Creative and Digital Media, can provide work experience and may be accepted in place of a non-essential Higher for entry to a degree course.
 Entry requirements vary between colleges, but you usually require some subjects at National 5 including English and Maths.

 - Afterwards, the main thing is to make contacts and to get existing or previous customers to recommend you to others.
 You might start by helping on a voluntary basis in projects at college, and go on to working as an assistant to a photographer.

 - A driving licence is useful and may be necessary.

 For art school courses you need to apply through UCAS.